75-sq-km island flanked by Queen Charlotte Sound, Tory Channel and Cook Strait.

 Although James Cook anchored for days in nearby Ship Cove on a number of occasions, he did not find the channel.
 Jacky Guard ran a whaling station at Te Awaiti on the northern (Arapawa Island) shore of the channel in the late 1820s, before shifting his operations to Port Underwood.
 From hilltop lookouts, whales could be spotted.

 The channel was surveyed and named in 1839 by the New Zealand Company ship Tory.
-At that time Dicky Barrett, Joseph Thoms and Jimmy Jackson all operated whaling stations at Te Awaiti.
+At that time Dicky Barrett, Joseph Toms and Jimmy Jackson all operated whaling stations at Te Awaiti.
 Between 1911 and 1964 the Perano family hunted humpback whales from their station at Whekenui Bay, about a kilometre closer to Cook Strait than Te Awaiti.

 Locality on Kahikatea Bay, Queen Charlotte Sound, near the western entrance to Tory Channel, 12 km by water from Picton.
 During the Second World War the government erected military buildings for use as a sea-plane training base.
 They were later used for a short time as a convalescent hospital.
 From 1949 to 1971 the national university students association organised an annual summer congress at Curious Cove, attracting a range of prominent speakers and a large student attendance.
-In 2010 the buildings and grounds were run as Kiwi Ranch, a Christian outdoor education centre.
+In the 2010s the buildings and grounds were run as Kiwi Ranch, a Christian outdoor education centre.

 Australian author Frank Clune wrote that Port Underwood was ‘as beautiful as the lakes of Killarney ... and needs only poets and songwriters to extol its charms.
 From the air we could see farmhouses sprinkled around the shores, with sheep like white specks on vivid green pastures on steep hillsides surrounding the glass-calm waters of the bay.’1

 Large inlet opening into Cloudy Bay on the eastern side of the Marlborough Sounds.
 At its head are the smaller Ōpihi and Kanae bays.
 It is named after Joseph Underwood, a partner in a Sydney shipping firm which traded there in the 1830s and 1840s whaling years.
 Methodist missionary Samuel Ironside was based in the bay from 1840 to 1843, and preached there on Christmas Day 1840, just five days after his arrival.
-In 2010 the main economic activities were forestry, mussel farming and summer tourism.
+In the 2010s the main economic activities were forestry, mussel farming and summer tourism.
 The pylons for the lines that transmit power to the Cook Strait cable between the South and North islands are conspicuous.
 The cable leaves the South Island at Fighting Bay.

 The main settlement on Port Underwood, 19 km from Picton via the sealed Whatamangō Bay Road and 49 km from Blenheim, largely via the 32-km unsealed Port Underwood–Rārangi Road.
 A 12-km side road reaches Ngākuta and Hakana bays.